 Mosquitoes, Ticks and Spiders: The Creepy-crawly Hazards of Summer

-In the warmer months, you can always seem to count on heat, humidity, long lines at the amusement park and bug bites.
+In the warmer months, you can always seem to count on heat, humidity and bug bites.

 Most of the time mosquito and tick bites are just a nuisance, but occasionally these arthropods transmit serious diseases.
 As with so many situations involving your health, an ounce of prevention is worth a pound of cure.